 The software itself is built with two access points.
 The backend (also known as dashboard or back-office), for starters, handles management and reporting.

 Then the frontend, on the other hand, serves are the principal input interface.
 Transactional data is fed into the system and processed based on parameters set through the backend.

-How Much Does an EPOS System Cost on Average?
+How Much Does an POS System Cost on Average?

 An entry-level EPOS system, for starters, will cost you about $1,000 to set up.
 This caters for software installation and training, plus hardware such as card readers, a receipt printer, and an Apple iPad device.

-A mid-level EPOS system, on the other hand, has a setup cost of about $1,500.
+A mid-level POS system, on the other hand, has a setup cost of about $1,500.
 This pays for additional hardware across multiple locations.

 Best POS Systems: Conclusion

 And there you go.
 All the essentials you’d want to know about the best POS system options, in one comprehensive guide.